ClevelandConCoction/ConCoction/2019/README.md

 The hosting requirements for KonOpas are minimal, as all the processing is done by the browser; all the files are served statically.
-Some back-end scripting may be required if you require live updates of the programme during the event.
+Some back-end scripting may be required if you require live updates of the program during the event.

 Built and tested for a growing number of large and small conventions and conferences, KonOpas is about as easy to use as possible.
-With automatic filter rule generation from your data, KonOpas can be set up for your event by just adding your name and logo to an HTML file, along with pointers to your programme and participant data.
+With automatic filter rule generation from your data, KonOpas can be set up for your event by just adding your name and logo to an HTML file, along with pointers to your program and participant data.

 The open-source KonOpas client can also talk with a dedicated KonOpas server.
 The server enables item sync across different browsers, devices and calendar